-However, for my money, and the program of Dave is enjoyable, engaging and powerful, and it works.
+However, for my money, and the program Dave is enjoyable, engaging, and powerful, and it works.

 What are your ideas?
-Are you sure that the program is a fantastic value?
+Are you sure that the program is of fantastic value?
 Do you think it costs too much, or do you have problems with his schedule and Ramsey?

 If you are looking for the best Financial Management Software have a look at our Money Dance Review.